nguyen-group/MLRaman/README.md

 └── app_xgb_streamlit.py: user-friendly Streamlit application for real-time prediction.
 ```
 # How to run
-Step 1: Download the GNNOpt package:
+Step 1: Download the MLRaman package:

     git clone https://github.com/nguyen-group/GNNOpt.git

-Step 2: Go to the source code in the GNNOpt directory to run the program:
+Step 2: Go to the source code in the Raman directory to run the program:

     cd MLRaman
     jupyter-lab MLRaman.ipynb